 “I’m sorry madam.
 Everybody sells diamonds.
 There are diamonds everywhere” - Casablanca

-Whether you hold jewelry, art, a boat or a stock, when you want to sell one of your Assets to redeem cash, you will use a form of marketplace.
-When considering how to hold your savings as Assets, know these things about the value of your Asset in the marketplace.
+Whether you hold jewelry, art, a boat, or a stock, when you want to sell one of your Assets to redeem cash, you will use a form of a marketplace.
+When you considering how to hold your savings as Assets, know these things about the value of your Asset in the marketplace: